 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-According to the U.S. Bureau of Labor Statistics, employment for health coaches and health educators is projected to grow 21% from 2012 to 2022, faster than the average for all occupations.
-Growth is driven by efforts to improve health outcomes and to reduce health care costs by teaching people about healthy habits and behaviors and utilization of available health care services.
+According to the U.S. Bureau of Labor Statistics, employment for health coaches and health educators is projected to grow 21% between 2012 and 2022, faster than the average for all occupations.
+Growth is driven by efforts to improve health outcomes and reduce health care costs by teaching people about healthy habits and behaviors and utilization of available health care services.